Andrea94c/DroNETworkSimulator/README.md

 data of the project, like drones tours, and other input and output of the project.
 The directory ``src`` contains the source code, organized in several packages.

 * ``src.drawing`` it contains all the classes needed for drawing the simulation on screen.
-Typically you may want to get your hands in this directory if you want to change the aspect of the simulation, display a new object, or label on the area.
+However, you may want to get your hands in this directory if you want to change the aspect of the simulation, display a new object, or label on the area.